bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ![Greenlight Invitation](/images/greenlight/invitation.png)

 If the room is running, they'll be instantly join in.
-However, if the room is not running they'll be added to the waitlist.
+However, if the room is not running they'll be added to the wait list.
 Once the room starts, they'll be automatically joined into the room with the owner.
-A user can leave the waitlist simply by leaving the page.
+A user can leave the wait list simply by leaving the page.

 ![Greenlight Waiting](/images/greenlight/waiting.png)

 ### Creating New Rooms

-When you signup for Greenlight, the appication creates your home room which is named "`FIRST_NAME`'s Room".
+When you sign up for Greenlight, the application creates your home room which is named "`FIRST_NAME`'s Room".
 You are free to create as many new rooms as you would like for different purposes.
 To create a new room, you simply click the "Create Room" button beside your profile in the navigation bar.
 You will have the option to automatically start the room when you create it.

 ![Greenlight Create Room](/images/greenlight/create_room.png)

 Your new room will then show under your current room, and you can click to switch between them.
 Your home room is the one with the home icon.
-You can delete a room using the room dropdown.
+You can delete a room using the room drop-down.

 ![Greenlight Multiple Rooms](/images/greenlight/multiple_rooms.png)